PoeWunLee/Winter-Research-2020/README.md

 ## Description
 ### Step 1: doExtractTimeSeries
-Extract data from .edf files and convert to .mat files, which are both found in <Data and mat files>.
+Extract data from .edf files and convert to .mat files, which are both located in _*Data and mat files*_.

 ### Step 2: doSaveINP
 Saves INP files which are required for initialisation for catch22 execution